scraper-bots/knowledge-share/README.md

 **Made with ❤️ for Azerbaijan's job seekers**

-*Last updated: August 2025 with 66 active scrapers and ScraperManager integration*
+*Last updated: August 2025 with 68 active scrapers, enhanced CI performance, and international remote job support*